WolfgangErb/GBFlearn/README.md

 The example scripts can be divided into two categories:

-- The files of the form **GBF_example_ITP_(graph).m** are used to demonstrate how GBFs can be used for the interpolation of graph signals and how GBF's compare to bandlimited interpolation.
+- The files of the form **GBF_example_ITP_(graph).m** are used to demonstrate how GBFs can be used for the interpolation of graph signals and how GBFs compare to bandlimited interpolation.

 - In the scripts of the form **GBF_example_SSL_(graph).m** supervised and semi-supervised classification based on feature-augmented GBF-kernels is tested on several data sets.